4-dimensional symplectic contractions: Quotient symplectic singularities

 \subsection{Elementary contraction to $\bC^4/\sigma_3$}

-A symplectic resolution of the quotient $\bC^4/\sigma_3$, where $\sigma_3$ is a group of permutation of 3 elements, can be obtained as a section of the Hilbert-Chow morphism $\tau: Hilb^3(\bC^2)\ra (\bC^2)^{(3)}$ in \ref{HilbertChow}.
-This is a local version of Beauville's construction, \cite{BeauvilleKahlerVar}, and a special case of \ref{vertical-slicing}.
+Let $\sigma_3$ be a group of permutation of $3$ elements; $\sigma_3$ acts on $\C^2$ via the standard representation.
+Let $\sigma_3$ acts on $\C^4 = \C^2 \oplus \C^2$ as the diagonal action of the standard representation.
+A symplectic resolution of the quotient $\bC^4/\sigma_3$ can be obtained as a section of the Hilbert-Chow morphism $\tau: Hilb^3(\bC^2)\ra (\bC^2)^{(3)}$ in \ref{HilbertChow}.
+This is a local version of Beauville's construction, \cite{BeauvilleKahlerVar} (see also \cite{AndreattaWisniewski2}), and it can be seen as a special case of \ref{vertical-slicing}.
+More explicit calculations on this resolution are done in section \ref{sigma3}.

 There are three conjugacy classes in $\sigma_3$ which are related to three maximal cycles, of complex dimension 4, 3 and 2, each related to a $1$-dimensional group of homology for the resolution $\pi: X\ra Y=\bC^4/\sigma_3$.

-Since the normalizer of the order 2 element in $\sigma_3$ (the reflection, if one thinks about $\sigma_3$ as the dihedral group) is trivial, by lemma \ref{singS} it follows that the normalization of the singular locus $S$ of $Y$ is smooth.
+Since the normalizer of any order 2 element in $\sigma_3$ (any transposition or any reflection, if one thinks about $\sigma_3$ as the dihedral group) is trivial, by Lemma \ref{singS} it follows that the normalization of the singular locus $S$ of $Y$ is smooth.
 Hence, by \ref{discrepancy} we can compute both the parametrizing scheme for rational curves in $X$ and the respective universal family.
-That is, the parametrizing scheme $\cV$ is just a blow-up of the normalization of $S$, the evaluation map $q: \cU \ra X$ drops its rank over $0$ and the exceptional divisor of $\pi$, which is the image of $q$ is non-normal over $0$.
+That is, the parametrizing scheme $\cV$ is just a blow-up of the normalization of $S$, the evaluation map $q: \cU \ra X$ drops its rank over $0$ and the exceptional divisor of $\pi$, which is the image of $q$, is non-normal over $0$.